Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 All of the constructors initialize the object handle with the equivalent of `nullptr` in Vulkan: `VK_NULL_HANDLE`.
 Any extra arguments that are needed for the deleter functions must also be passed, usually the parent object.
-It overloads the address-of and casting operators to make the wrapper as transparent as possible.
+It overloads the address-of, assignment, comparison and casting operators to make the wrapper as transparent as possible.
 When the wrapped object goes out of scope, the destructor is invoked, which in turn calls the cleanup function we specified.

-Note that the address-of operator should only be used to create a new Vulkan object as shown above.
-It invokes the cleanup function as well because we may want to use it to recreate an existing object.
+The address-of operator returns a constant pointer to make sure that the object within the wrapper is not unexpectedly changed.
+If you want to replace the handle within the wrapper through a pointer, then you should use the `replace()` function instead.
+It will invoke the cleanup function for the existing handle so that you can safely overwrite it afterwards.

 There is also a default constructor with a dummy deleter function that can be used to initialize it later, which will be useful for lists of deleters.

 I've added the class code between the headers and the `HelloTriangleApplication` class definition.
 You can also choose to put it in a separate header file.
 We'll